endocervix

 Cervix

 What is the cervix?
 The cervix is part of the female genital tract.
-It is found at the bottom of the uterus where it forms an opening and a canal into the endometrial cavity of the uterus.
-The outer surface of the cervix is lined by two types of cells that form a barrier called …
+It is found at the bottom of the uterus where it forms an opening into the endometrial cavity of the uterus.
+The cervix is commonly divided into two parts – the ectocervix and the endocervix which meet at an area called the …

 Read More »